-Typhon was a monstrous creature and the offspring of Gaea, the Mother Earth, and Tartarus, a lower god of the Underworld.
-Typhon mated with Echidna, who was half woman and half snake and they created creatures that would bring terror and mischief to mankind: Orthos, a two-headed dog, Cerberus, a three-headed dog, Lernaea Hydra, a chtonic, serpent-like creature with numerous heads and Chimaira, an awful creature with the body of a goat, the tail of a snake or dragon and the head of a lion.
+Typhon was a monstrous creature and the offspring of Gaea, the Mother Earth, and Tartarus, a lesser god of the underworld.
+Typhon mated with Echidna, who was half woman and half serpent, and they created creatures that would bring terror and disaster to mankind: Orthos, a two-headed dog; Cerberus, a three-headed dog; Lernaea Hydra, a chthonic, serpent-like creature with numerous heads; and Chimaira, a terrible creature with the body of a goat, the tail of a serpent or dragon, and the head of a lion.

-Typhon was part man and part beast.
-Below his thighs he had huge curled snakes, which when fully extended, reached his head and emitted hisses.
+Typhon was half man and half beast.
+Below his thighs he had huge coiled serpents which, when fully extended, reached his head and emitted hissing sounds.

-Typhon was the largest and strongest child of Gaea.
-He rose higher than all the mountains and with his head he could scrape the stars.
+Typhon was the tallest and strongest child of Gaea.
+He rose higher than all the mountains and could scratch the stars with his head.

 Typhon had wings and feathers all over his body.
-His hair was filthy and his eyes were flashing fire.
+His hair was dirty and his eyes were flashing fire.
 From his huge arms sprang a hundred heads of a fierce dragon with black tongues.
-When Typhon stretched his arms, he was able to reach the west from one side and the east from the other.
+When Typhon stretched out his arms, he could reach the west from one side and the east from the other.